anagrosch/fl_lstm_rnn/client_side/README.md

 ## Project Files

-This folder has the following file:
+This folder has the following files:

 - `basic_client.py`: Client app to send client's trained model parameters to the central server.
 Waits for aggregated results